 If your business is based in the Netherlands and you need air frequency spectrum for the purpose of an experiment, you can request an experimenting licence from the Dutch Authority for Digital Infrastructure.
 One of the conditions is that you should not cause interference for other frequency users.
 Another condition is that you do not use the licence for commercial purposes (not for profit).

-If you are staging an event and want to broadcast a radio programme for it, you must obtain permission from the Dutch Media Authority (Commissariaat voor de Media, CvdM).
-You must request a frequency on which to broadcast from the Radiocommunications Agency.
+If you are staging an event and want to broadcast a radio programme for it (evenementenzender), you must obtain permission (in Dutch) from the Dutch Media Authority (CvdM).
+You request a frequency (in Dutch) on which to broadcast from the Dutch Authority for Digital Infrastructure.
 Programmes which qualify for this have a short running time and a limited reach.